zalando/restful-api-guidelines/web-ui/README.md

 ## Configuration

-The web-ui rely on [dotenv](https://github.com/motdotla/dotenv) NodeJS module to handle configuration.
+The web-ui relies on [dotenv](https://github.com/motdotla/dotenv) NodeJS module to handle configuration.
 Following the [The Twelve-Factor App](https://12factor.net/config) methodology.
 Customization can be done by setting environment variables and/or by providing a `.env` file in the web-ui root directory.<br>